flowering dogwood (Cornus florida)

 In the winter.
 The twigs are slender and curved, with opposite leaf scars and the lateral buds, the latter so small as to be indiscernible.
 The m&m-shaped flower buds, covered with the 4 bracts that expand to look like huge petals, are prominent.

-Flowering dogwood flower buds are biscuit-shaped.
+Flowering dogwood flower buds are candy-shaped.

 Where to find flowering dogwood.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that flowering dogwood is “One of our showiest trees in flower, in fruit, and in autumn coloring.
 Common and widespread, occurring in the open in old fields and along fence-rows, and in woods, sometimes forming a lower layer in oak and oak-pine woods.